WELCOME:) And thank you so much for being here! It means the world to me.

 *This post may contain affiliate links for your convenience.
 If you make a purchase through my links, I may receive a small commission at no extra cost to you!
 Read my full disclosure for more info

-Go to the three lines in the top left corner and go to canvas.
+Go to the three lines in the top left corner and go to the canvas.
 A new blank Canvas should pop up on your screen.
-See image below.
+See the image below.

 This is what your canvas looks like.
-Except I forgot to get rid of my images I had on there.
-MY BAD… Yours will not have anything in the right hand side panel.
+Except I forgot to get rid of the images I had on there.
+MY BAD… Yours will not have anything in the right-hand side panel.

-Alright, so you now have a blank canvas started and to the left you have a text icon, click on that and a text box will appear on your canvas.
+Alright, so you now have a blank canvas started and to the left, you have a text icon, click on that and a text box will appear on your canvas.
 You can write something incredible about yourself!
-See image below.
+See the image below.